EPA'S DENTAL AMALGAM RULE

 Existing Dental Offices must comply with the new standards within 3 years.

 New Dental Offices must comply immediately.

-OCSD is in the process of developing a compliance program for the applicable dental offices in the Orange County Sanitation District’s (OCSD) service area so they can comply with this rule.
+The Orange County Sanitation District (OCSD) is in the process of developing its compliance program for dental offices in the OCSD service area so they can comply with this rule.

 RESOURCES / MORE INFORMATION